powellian/PiGrid_Parcel/README.md

 **Demo:** [pigrid-demo.netlify.app](https://pigrid-demo.netlify.app/)

 **What:** \
-A grid system using CSS-Grid and Flexbox, written in SCSS and utilising BEM throughout.
+A responsive grid system using CSS-Grid and Flexbox, written in SCSS and utilising BEM throughout.

 It uses a few SASS loops and a bunch of settings to generate up to 12 grid-row elements, all nestable, using inline classes.